Host Club 101

 The TOP TEN QUESTIONS ABOUT HOST CLUBS series:

-Jonelle Patrick writes mysteries set in Tokyo.
-And if you can’t make it to Tokyo right away, you can always slip behind the closed doors of Club Nova and sip champagne with the drop-dead charming hosts in Fallen Angel…
+Jonelle Patrick writes novels set in Tokyo.
+If you ‘d like to feel what it’s like to go to a host club but you’re not in Tokyo right now, you can always slip behind closed doors and meet the hosts of Club Nova in Fallen Angel…